julioolivares/class-validator-to-open-api/README.md

 2. **Remove `emitDecoratorMetadata: true`** from tsconfig.json (optional)
 3. **Update transformation code** to use the new API
 4. **Remove reflect-metadata dependency** from package.json
+5. **Optional**: Keep decorators for enhanced validation or remove them entirely

 ### TypeScript Configuration